 Solution 1: Fix MBR and Restore Boot Sector Code

 Rebuild MBR with MiniTool Partition Wizard

-In order to fix boot sector and BCD files easily and effectively, you can ask for a third-party tool for help.
-When searching such a tool online, many kinds of software are listed here.
-Among them, MiniTool Partition Wizard is popular in managing partition and disk, now it is recommended to you.
-As a professional and reliable partition manager, this tool can be used to resize partition, extend partition, copy partition, migrate OS to SSD/HD, convert between NTFS and FAT32, convert disk between MBR and GPT, rebuild MBR, recover partition and so on.
+As a professional and reliable partition manager, this tool can be used to resize /extend/copy partition, migrate OS to SSD/HD, convert between NTFS and FAT32, convert disk between MBR and GPT, rebuild MBR, recover partition and many more.

-You need to purchase a license key of Professional Edition since MiniTool Partition Wizard Free Edition doesn't support "Bootable Media" function.
-Then do as the articles show to boot your computer with the bootable disc.
+Before you rebuild MBR, you need to purchase a license key of Professional Edition since MiniTool Partition Wizard Free Edition doesn't support such a function.

-Now it is time to rebuild MBR with this tool.
+Now it is time to rebuild MBR with this tool to fix “error no such partition grub rescue after deleting ubuntu”.
 Here is the guidance:

-Step 3: At last, click "Apply" to execute this change.
+Step 3: Click Apply to execute this change.